How to Silence Your Inner Critic

 Much of that can be blamed on our caveman beginnings.

 Focusing on what can go wrong and what we might learn from our mishaps was essential when danger lurked everywhere.
 It meant survival.
 Unfortunately, research has shown that we dwell on adverse events more intensely than on positive ones.
 It’s called negativity bias.

 Growing up, we invariably experience hurtful acts and words.
 These can come from those closest to us, and we unconsciously merge this line of thinking into our thoughts.
 Sometimes the harsh words are so many and so constant that they become part of our identity.

 “A lot of these patterns are developed early on when our minds are still getting a sense of how the world works and how we fit in it,” he says.
 “The messages we get in those formative years shape us in both content and process.”

 That is why some people focus too much on the negative or punish themselves with debilitating thoughts.
 “I always get everything wrong.”
 Or, “I’m stupid.”
 Or, “Anyone but me could tackle this problem.”

 When we don’t control our inner critic and allow it to take over, we impact our relationships and behaviors, preventing us from becoming and achieving what we want.

-It doesn’t have to be thus.
+It doesn’t have to be so.